Former Ute Julian Blackmon collects 2 turnovers in Colts’ latest victory | Gephardt Daily

 Penei Sewell, OL, Detroit Lions

-The former Desert Hills standout started at right tackle as the Lions hosted the Broncos on Saturday night.
+The former Desert Hills standout started at right tackle in the Lions’ home victory.

 Jay Tufele, DT, Cincinnati Bengals